defano/wyldcard/README.md

  `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu name and menu item name as arguments, for example, `doMenu "Edit", "Undo"`
- `enterKey`         | Sent when the enter key is pressed `enterInField`     | Sent when the enter key is pressed while typing in a field `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, where `whichKey` is a number between 1 and 12)
+ `enterKey`         | Sent when the enter key is pressed `enterInField`     | Sent when the enter key is pressed while typing in a field `exitField`        | Sent to editable fields when they lose focus `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, where `whichKey` is a number between 1 and 12)
  `idle`             | Periodically sent to the current card when there are no other scripts executing `keyDown`          | Sent when a key is typed over a focused part; sends the key as an argument to the message, for example, `on keyDown theKey`